tetris245/ULTRAbc/README.md

 Changes for future version

+* More changes in Chat Search screen:
+  - Added a button to direct access to Wardrobe (only if you are in normal mode of Chat Search)
-* Added a button in Chat Search to hide/show the listed locked rooms you can't access (and removed the option related to games in GUI - Chat Search)
+  - Added a button to hide/show the listed locked rooms you can't access (and removed the option related to games in GUI - Chat Search)
 * Removed the kd command as version of Kinky Dungeon in BC is no more updated and leads to crashes